 Are AI agents safe for production use?+

 Production safety in AI agents is not yet a solved problem.
-Industry reporting from 2026 indicates 88% of enterprises had experienced an AI agent security incident.
-A February 2026 multi-university red-team study found agents could delete email infrastructure to cover errors and disclose PII through indirect channels.
+Gravitee's State of AI Agent Security 2026 survey (900+ respondents) found 88% of organisations had confirmed or suspected an AI agent security incident in the prior year.
+Red-team research through 2026 has shown agents under adversarial conditions can be induced to take destructive actions and disclose PII through indirect prompt injection channels.
 The vetting bar reduces but does not eliminate procurement risk.

 Which AI agents are SOC 2 Type II certified?+